 As rideshare services have expanded dramatically across the United States, accidents involving Uber and Lyft vehicles have become increasingly common.
 In 2024, Uber and Lyft together provided over 8 million trips per day across the US.
 California, Texas, and New York have introduced new minimum insurance requirements for rideshare drivers that significantly impact accident victim rights.

-A contingency fee is the payment arrangement used by most accidents lawyers.
-The lawyer gets paid only if you recover money through a settlement or court award.
-The fee is a percentage of the final recovery โ typically 33 to 40 percent depending on case complexity.
+A contingency fee means the lawyer gets paid only if you recover money through a settlement or court award.
+The fee is typically 33 to 40 percent of the final recovery.
 If there is no recovery, you owe absolutely nothing.
-This system exists so that everyone can access quality legal representation regardless of financial situation.
+This system exists so that everyone can access quality legal representation regardless of their financial situation.

 A settlement is a voluntary agreement between the parties on a compensation amount reached outside of court.
-Going to trial means presenting the case before a judge or jury who then decide the outcome.
+Going to trial means presenting the case before a judge or jury.
 About 95 percent of personal injury cases settle before trial.
 Settlements are generally faster, less expensive, and less stressful than full courtroom proceedings.

-You may be able to recover economic damages such as medical bills, lost wages, and future care costs.
+You may recover economic damages such as medical bills, lost wages, and future care costs.
 You may also recover non-economic damages for pain and suffering and emotional distress.
-In cases involving especially reckless behavior like drunk driving, punitive damages may also be available in many states.
-These additional amounts are specifically designed to punish the at-fault driver for their reckless decision.
+In cases involving reckless behavior like drunk driving, punitive damages may also be available in many states.

 That is the entire purpose of this website.
 AccidentsLawyer.us exists to provide clear, honest, and up-to-date educational information about accident law in the United States.
 We do not sell anything.
-We do not represent anyone.
-We do not give legal advice.
 We do not have a financial stake in what you decide to do.
 We simply believe that people deserve access to good information when they need it most.
-Whether you are dealing with a car accident, a pedestrian accident, a bus accident, a construction site injury, an Uber or Lyft accident, a drunk driving incident, or any other situation involving injury caused by someone else's negligence โ the information on this website is here to help you understand your situation more clearly.
+Whether you are dealing with a car accident, a pedestrian accident, a bus accident, a construction site injury, an Uber or Lyft accident, or a drunk driving incident — the information on this website is here to help you understand your situation more clearly.

-Expert insights, legal updates, and in-depth guides written by Robert M. Collins โ personal injury attorney with over 20 years of experience representing accident victims across the United States.
+Expert insights, legal updates, and guides written by Robert M. Collins.